Frequently Asked Questions

 Bee Propolis is considered one of nature’s richest sources of bioflavonoids.
 Bioflavonoids (also known as ‘Flavonoids’) naturally occur in most fruits and vegetables, they’re also found in chocolate and red wine.

-The flavonoid content is the most important marker on a label, as this denotes the potency of the propolis per capsule.
+Total flavonoid content is the most important marker on a label, as this denotes the amount of flavonoids per daily dose.

 Is Propolis Safe for Everyone?